blackhan-software/avalanche-cli/README.md

 avm create-address                                Create a new address controlled by the given user. avm create-fixed-cap-asset                        Create a new fixed-cap, fungible asset.
 A quantity of it is.. avm create-variable-cap-asset                     Create a new variable-cap, fungible asset.
-No units of the .. avm export-avax                                   Send AVAX from the X-Chain to an account on the P-Chain.
+No units of the .. avm export                                        Send a non-AVAX from the X-Chain to the P-Chain or C-Chain... avm export-avax                                   Send AVAX from the X-Chain to an account on the P-Chain.
 Af.. avm export-key                                    Get the private key that controls a given address.
 The retu.. avm get-all-balances                              Get the balances of all assets controlled by a given addres..